Ben Kunes

 Here’s how a QLAC typically works:

-1. Funding: You use some of your retirement savings to purchase a QLAC from an insurance company.
+• Funding: You use a portion of your qualified retirement account to purchase a QLAC from a life insurance company.

-3. Guaranteed Income: Once the income start date arrives, you'll receive regular payments for the rest of your life.
+• Guaranteed Income: Once the income start date arrives, you’ll receive regular payments for a pre-set time or the rest of your life.

 Benefits of QLACs

-• RMD Reduction: QLACs are exempt from Required Minimum Distribution (RMD) rules until age 85.
+• RMD Reduction: QLACs are exempt from RMD rules until age 85.
 This may help reduce your taxable income and allow other assets in your retirement accounts to grow longer.

 Considerations Before Purchasing a QLAC

-Like any financial product, QLACs have some points to consider:
+Like any financial product, QLACs have some potential disadvantages:

-• Lack of Liquidity: The money you put into a QLAC is generally locked up until you begin income payments.
+• Lack of Liquidity: The money you put into a QLAC is largely inaccessible until you begin to receive income payments.
+QLACs typically impose a 10% fee on all early withdrawals, and, any withdrawals before age 59 ½ may result in IRS tax penalties.

-• Inflation Risk: While QLACs offer guaranteed income, the payments are fixed.
+• Inflation Risk: While QLACs offer guaranteed income, the payment rates are typically fixed.
 Over time, inflation could diminish their purchasing power.
+You may be able to offset this issue by adding a cost-of-living rider (also called an inflation rider) for an additional cost.

-• Opportunity Cost: Investing that same money in other ways might bring potentially higher returns, though there is also a risk of losing your principal.
+• Opportunity Cost: Investing that same money in other ways might bring potentially higher returns, though there is also a greater risk of losing your principal beyond via a surrender charge.

 QLACs may be a good fit if:

-• You're concerned about outliving your savings and want guaranteed income.
+• You’re concerned about outliving your savings and want guaranteed lifetime income.

 • You want to minimize your RMDs in your 70s and early 80s.

-• You have a portion of your retirement funds that you may allocate to long-term income.
+• You have retirement funds that you want to allocate to long-term income.

 Ben Kunes picture